rhiot/rhiot/docs/readme.md

 complete cloud-based installation setup including Cloudlet Console, Cloudlets backend services and all the other necessary services (like database servers) installed.

+The high-level architecture diagram of the Rhiot Cloud is presented on the image below:

 <img src="images/cloudlet-arch.png" align="center" height="600">

+Notice that we assume that cloudlets dockerized and deployed as the Docker containers.

 ### Dockerized Rhiot Cloud